Anxiety & Depression

 Symptoms of Anxiety and Depression

-It’s normal for people with chronic pain to feel sad, frustrated, and worried some of the time.
-However, it’s not typical for people with pain to feel this way all the time.
+It’s normal for people experiencing chronic pain and functional symptoms to feel sad, frustrated, and worried some of the time.
+However, it’s not typical for them to feel this way all the time.
 If you feel sad or depressed most days, are often irritable, or have anxious thoughts or nervous feelings much of the time, you may benefit from working with a provider who can help to treat these symptoms.

 What are the signs of anxiety?